 - Kiribati placed all visa applications from China on hold as of February 1, per reports, as a precaution.
-All visitors will reportedly be required to fill out a health form, while those coming from coronavirus-affected countries will be required to go through a selfquarantine upon entry to Kiribati. - Passengers who have been in a country with any confirmed cases of coronavirus will not be allowed to enter Kiribati before staying in a country without confirmed cases for 14 days. - As per February 10 reports, all international travelers will undergo a health check at all ports of entry.
-Authorities also recommend avoiding nonessential travel to areas and territories with sustained transmission cases. - According to February 25 reports, Kiribati banned the entry of travelers arriving from Japan and South Korea.
+All visitors will reportedly be required to fill out a health form, while those coming from coronavirus-affected countries will be required to go through a selfquarantine upon entry to Kiribati. - Passengers who have been in a country with any confirmed cases of coronavirus will not be allowed to enter Kiribati before staying in a country without confirmed cases for 14 - As per February 10 reports, all international travelers will undergo a health check at all ports of entry.
+Authorities also recommend avoiding nonessential travel to areas and territories with sustained transmission cases.